electricitymaps/bloom-contrib/README.md

   id, // a string that uniquely represents this activity datetime, // a javascript Date object that represents the start of the activity endDatetime, // a javascript Date object that represents the end of the activity.
 If the activity has no duration, set to "null"
+  participants: 1, // a int defining the number of people this usage was for
   activityType: ACTIVITY_TYPE_ELECTRICITY,
   energyWattHours, // a float that represents the total energy used hourlyEnergyWattHours, // (optional) an array of 24 floats that represent the hourly metering values